 What is diarrhoea?

 Diarrhoea is determined by stool frequency and stool texture.
-Stool frequency varies significantly with age; an infant can pass stool 5 times a day, but once every 5 days is quite normal.
+Stool frequency varies significantly with age; an infant may defecate 5 times a day, but once every 5 days is also quite normal.
 Many of those affected are convinced that they have diarrhoea - but a thin or loose stool does not justify the diagnosis of "diarrhoea".
 The prerequisite is that stools of reduced consistency (ie. not formed, but rather thin) passed several times a day - at least three times - accompanied by a strong urge to open your bowels, usually stool weight and volume are also increased.

 Almost a third of the population gets diarrhoea every year, but only a small proportion of those affected seek medical advice.
-More than 2 million children worldwide die every year from diarrhoea, often caused by infections (i.e. from bacteria, viruses, fungi or parasites).
+Worldwide, more than 2 million children die every year from diarrhoea, often caused by infections (i.e. bacteria, viruses, fungi or parasites).

 What are the symptoms of diarrhoea?

 Diarrhoeal diseases are usually accompanied by nausea, vomiting and a loss of appetite.
 Colic pain and abdominal cramps can also occur - such as with the so-called stomach flu or with a gastrointestinal infection.
 The intensity of the symptoms depends on the respective pathogen, as does the length of the time interval between infection and the appearance of the first symptoms.
 As miserable as those affected feel, they are usually back on their feet quickly.
 One or two days of bland food and bed rest and you are generally fit again.